amitsagargowda/Advanced-C-1/gcc/readme.md

            			-fplugin-arg-name=arg -fdump-ada-spec[-slim]
            			-fada-spec-parent=unit  -fdump-go-spec=file

-		'-include file' : process file as if #include "file" appeared as the first line of the primary source code.
+		`-include file` : process file as if #include "file" appeared as the first line of the primary source code.

 		-D name : it will Predefine name as a macro, with definition 1.